Tips for Listing a Reason for Leaving on Job Applications

 Stick to the Facts

-It's important to make sure that your previous employers can't factually dispute the reason you list on your application, because your prospective employer can use any untruths on an application as grounds for dismissal, even if they come to light after you have been hired for the job.
+It's important to make sure that your previous employers can't factually dispute the reason you list on your application.
+This is because your prospective employer can use any untruths on an application or a resume as grounds for dismissal, even if they come to light after you have been hired for the job.